ChrisBall/Cheap-AT/README.md

 # Cheap AT
- Repository for cheap Accessible Tech and Accessible Music Tech
+ Repository for cheap Assistive Tech and Accessible Music Tech

  Currently seeking help to develop and improve these repositories.